 Individuals whose disabilities limit them such that the walking distance from "Regular Disability Parking" areas to building destinations is too far may apply to SSD for an "L-permit" parking authorization, providing they have a state disability parking hangtag or disability parking license plates.

-The following lots are reserved only for commuter parking from Monday through Friday, 6 a.m. to 5 p.m.; no overnight parking (1 to 6 a.m.) is allowed in these lots: Lot B, Lot C, Lot D, Lot E, Lot F-3, Lot G, Lot L, Lot O3, Lot O4, Lot P, Lot Q1, Lot Q2, Lot U and the UDC parking lot.
+The following lots are reserved only for commuter parking from 6 a.m. to 5 p.m.
+Monday through Friday; no overnight parking (1 to 6 a.m.) is allowed in these lots: Lot B, Lot C, Lot D, Lot E, Lot F3, Lot G, Lot L, Lot O3, Lot O4, Lot P, Lot Q1, Lot Q2, Lot U and the UDC parking lot.
 In addition, lot F3 is for hangtag holders only (not vehicles with decals).

 All commuter lots are also snow lots.
 See below for more information.